-11In Table A2 we can also observe that the period of 2000-2008 was characterized by a low right tail parameter when compared to both the preceding period (1993-2000) and the post-crisis period of 2009-2018.
+11 In the online appendix, we can also observe that the period of 2000-2008 was characterized by a low right tail parameter when compared to both the preceding period (1993-2000) and the post-crisis period of 2009-2018.

-12We are very grateful to Kristin Forbes for sharing her data and calculations of the macroprudential policy stance.
+12 We are very grateful to Kristin Forbes for sharing her data and calculations of the macroprudential policy stance.